thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/.github/ISSUE_TEMPLATE/bug.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Tag it to @InfosysResponsibleAI with the appropriate label.

 **Guardrail Name**
 Please specify the name of the Guardrail where you encountered the bug.